-Upon their return the tribes sent out an emissary to Dr. White (at that time White was the Indian Agent of Oregon, with a mission to keep the peace.) to measure the seriousness of the affair and if there would be repercussions.
+Upon their return the tribes sent an emissary to Dr. White (at that time White was the Indian Agent of Oregon, with a mission to keep the peace.) to measure the seriousness of the affair and if there would be repercussions.
 The emissary, Ellis, was of the Nez Perce tribe and addressed the issue very diplomatically, impressing Dr. White.
 He mentioned that the Oregon tribes desired to gather some two thousand warriors and revenge themselves upon the Spaniards and white settlements, but were restraining themselves to hear the outcome of this meeting.
 Apparently, Dr. White was so sympathetic to the losses by the tribes that he offered to send a letter about the affair to Capt.
 Sutter, to the Governor of California, and to the chiefs about the matter.
-White also invited the tribes to come to a gathering in the next fall, and to exchange their remaining bank drafts for cattle from White’s own herd.
+White also invited the tribes to come to a gathering in the next Fall, and to exchange their remaining bank drafts for cattle from White’s own herd.
 As well he was offering an additional $500 to each of the tribes to purchase more cattle.
-That was an acceptable option, and likely prevented an invasion on California by the Oregon Tribes.
+That was an acceptable option, and likely prevented an invasion of Spanish California by the Oregon Tribes.